-It combines information from the best articles recently released (they are referenced at the bottom) and adds from my own experience at Welldone Software, where we have implemented different testing solutions for different products over many years.
+It combines information from the best articles recently released (they are referenced at the bottom) and adds from my own experience.

-Just a couple of years ago website testings had very little documentation, were slow, hard to implement, not deterministic, and in general not too fun to work on.
+Just a couple of years ago website testing had little documentation, was slow, hard to implement, not deterministic, and, generally, not pleasant to work on.

 Nowadays, the website testing field has stabilized.
-Several testing tools receive very positive feedbacks from their users, well known testing best practices has been created, and testing became a more integral part of the job of many developers.
+Several testing tools receive very positive feedback from their users, well-known testing best practices has emerged, and testing became a more integral part of the job of web developers.

 Today’s cutting edge website testing tools are fast, informative, and easy to work with.
 These tools would make your testing and developing experience much more enjoyable.

-Looking forward, I forecast a large entrance of AI into the field of automated testing.
+Looking forward, I forecast that AI would become more impactful in the field of automated tests.
 Some such tools already exist, and actively improving the workflow and experience of thousands of developers.

-- If you see anything I missed or got wrong, leave a comment and I’ll address it right away.
+- If you see anything I missed, got wrong, or is outdated, leave a comment and I’ll address it right away.

 - Notice the links at the bottom of the page.
-Reading them might provide you with a lot of extra information.
+Reading them will allow you to deepen your knowledge in specific aspects of testing.

-In general, the most important test types for a website are:
+In general, the central test types for websites are:

 - Unit Tests- Testing of individual units like functions or classes by supplying input and making sure the output is as expected: